CSR Charter ⅢBeing a Good Corporate Citizen Contributing to Society

 Various volunteer activities

-The employees of the Osaka Gas Group participate in numerous volunteer activities, among them donating used books and DVDs for sale at "Small Light Campaign" bazaars, donating used stamps to assist the efforts of NGOs providing medical aid and other assistance overseas, and donating unused and spoiled postcards to help defray communications expenses for organizations supporting evacuees from the Great East Japan Earthquake now located outside their home prefectures.
+The employees of the Daigas Group participate in numerous volunteer activities, among them donating used books and DVDs for sale at "Small Light Campaign" bazaars, donating used stamps to assist the efforts of NGOs providing medical aid and other assistance overseas, and donating unused and spoiled postcards to help defray communications expenses for organizations supporting evacuees from the Great East Japan Earthquake now located outside their home prefectures.

 In addition, employees continue to serve as volunteers in stitching washcloths and making confectioneries to be donated to local orphanages, as well as support volunteers in amateur running races organized to help revitalize communities.